Drew Pomeranz: Personal life

 Pomeranz married his longtime girlfriend, Carolyn Esserman, on November 19, 2016.
 His older brother Stu also played in MLB.
-Drew and Stu are great-grandsons of former professional football and baseball player Garland Buckeye.
-In August 2020, Pomeranz and his wife announced, via social media, that they were expecting their first child.
-Their son, Tate Pomeranz, was born on February 6, 2021.
+Drew and Stu are great-grandsons of former professional football and baseball player Garland Buckeye, making them the second and third players in history to be great-grandsons of a former Major League player.
+Pomeranz and his wife have one son.